Monday, May 26, 2025

 The game is always rigged.

 My first proper job selling cars in Kolkata seemed like a dream for an idealistic auto lover, till it quickly fell apart.
-I learned that most of the gruff, uncouth buyers who booked ₹6 lakh cars did so only to sell the allocations at a premium.
-Concurrently, my seeing how a nonchalant young plain-Jane at the bus stand, hopped into a van full of sleazy guys after a brief chat, catapulted the rest of my innocence to oblivion.
-We learned that our rival dealer outsold us five to one because he was a well-heeled Marwari businessman who was related to, or knew all the who's who in town, and that the car manufacturer's regional office chaps were on his donation roll.
-They also expected dealership staff to bow low to them, despite knowing practically nothing about the cars or the customers.
+I learned that most of the gruff, uncouth buyers who booked ₹6 lakh cars (in the 90s) did so only to sell the allocations at a premium.
+Concurrently, seeing how a nonchalant young plain-Jane at the bus stand, hopped into a van full of sleazy guys after a brief chat, catapulted my moral and sexual innocence to oblivion.

 So, who needed rogue truth speakers, writing skills be damned.

-Now, in the world of startups, the scene is no different.
-I don’t know the exact ratio, but the number of incubators mushrooming everywhere certainly isn't about promoting the Supreme Leader's vision of empowering Indian startups or Atmanirbhar Bharat.
+I don’t know the exact ratio, but the number of Startup incubators mushrooming everywhere in India, is certainly not about promoting the Supreme Leader's vision of empowering Indian startups or Atmanirbhar Bharat

 Then there are the idea thieves—those who harvest concepts from ideation-stage applicants.
 Not to build anything themselves, of course.
 No, they peddle those ideas to wealthier businessmen as consultants.
 Others act as scouts for land sharks—VCs—always looking to carve out their pound of flesh.